 You can find active FitBit groups on Facebook and many other social media sites and it may surprise you how many baby boomers are among the most active members.
 Think of a wearable device as a tool rather than a fix.

 Many wearable devices can track your sleep, caloric intake, water intake, floors climbed, and heart rate.
 FitBit allows you to participate in challenges with other baby boomer fitness enthusiasts around the world, extending the social network of baby boomers in a healthy manner.

 Finally, don't depend on the accuracy of a tracker to determine your calorie burn.
 These devices are best for monitoring heart rate, distance, speed, and GPS tracking.

 The baby boomer generation is embracing the concept of exercise as medicine.
 As more boomers participate in these upbeat programs, you can bet that more fitness programs for older adults are likely to be developed.

-This is a great time for you to get out there and enjoy an active lifestyle along with your fellow boomers.
+This is a great time for you to jump on the baby boomer fitness train.
+So, get out there and enjoy an active lifestyle along with your fellow boomers.
 You just might add some fun to your life in the process.